ewanuno/ms404_reverse_pot_adapter/README.md

 5. partially reassemble the ms404, everything except for the top panel,this will insure proper alignment of the pots.

-6. add the adapter PCBs and solder them in , make sure you leave a gap at the fron between the adapter PCBs and the front panel.
+6. place the adapter PCBs on the legs of the potentiometers and pin headers and solder them in , cut off any excess from the pin headers. make sure you leave a gap at the fron between the adapter PCBs and the front panel.